 Scanning the group, Duke Leonard changed the subject saying, "I see my brother has conspired against me." with a slight smile on his face.
 He asked Rol to introduce the others Lord William had invited in.
 Rol first introduced Mikah by full name and title, adding she was also the ship's captain.
 He then said, by way of formal introduction, that they were seeking their confirmation.
 Rol continued to Brian and Zimzod, introducing them also as the ship's chief engineer and chief weapons officer.
 Zimzod smiled and said "Boom" with a laugh, and Rol could only be grateful he no longer had patches of dye color on his skin.
 The Duke stepped closer to them, greeting each with a Solomani style hand shake as they were introduced.
 Duke Leonard also greeted Countess Ursara, making it obvious they'd at least met.
 He then turned, saying "I see my brother has conspired against me on a great many things, as he knows I have a social calendar which he works to alter.
 I just wonder at his, motives, shall we say."
 All the while, Lord William was innocently gazing out a window 'enjoying the sights in the distance.'

 For her part in the play, Ursara oozed grace and charm as she curtseyed and suggested that she hoped to find a place on the Duke's calendar for herself.
 Making no promises, Duke Leonard said he'd discuss that with his social secretary.
-Ursara was pleased, as this was the most she could expect in the situation.
+Ursara was content, because that was the most she could expect in the situation.
 Lord William was now watching events with a faint smile too.
 Then Duke Leonard asked William and Ursara to step away for a bit.
 Rol and the knights were uncertain what was coming, as they suddenly had a private and informal audience with His Grace.
 Duke Leonard took a seat, and received a drink from a staffer.
 Sipping his drink as the servant left, Duke Leonard looked up saying, "I am aware that somewhere on my upcoming calendar, I am scheduled to meet with you three."

 This was news to the knights as they had not been given a date to be prepared for.
 The Duke also told them he had done research on the subjects of their titles and admitted he found them rather 'colorful'.
 As they considered anything in response, Dame Mikah said "Duke Norris had the same description", while making sure not to sound proud about it.
 Duke Leonard nodded, agreeing but explaining that very often those at the Ducal rank needed to find and verify information for themselves.
 He then said that he'd learned they'd been reaching out to his staff quite a bit since in-system, and Mikah suggested this was mostly due to the situation Rol found himself in.
 Thinking quickly through the last few days, Mikah remembered Zach's situation and added that too.